 For the past 11 years, I have grown my vegetables in a community garden plot, which has provided a rough, real education in plant pests, diseases, and weeds.
 Why?
 Because these mega veggie gardens are pest hot spots, and summer is the worst time of year for the beasties.
 “Bad” insects always attack my beans, cucumbers, tomatoes, and eggplants–threatening to destroy fruits and foliage, and sometimes spreading disease as they munch and crunch along.
 I must use every tool in the toolbox to fight them.
 And, if the bugs beat my crop, I often start the crop again, if there is time and the season allows.
 Sometimes beating pests is just a matter of retooling planting time.

 The five most common vegetable garden pests that I battle in mid to late summer are Colorado potato beetles, striped cucumber beetles, eggplant flea beetles, Mexican bean beetles, and harlequin cabbage bugs.
 Each return year after year with regularity, but some years are worse than others.
 The severity of the previous winter usually indicates the severity of my pest problems–the milder the winter, the harsher the pest problem.
-Last winter was pretty mild, so this summer the pests are rampant.
+Last winter was pretty warm, so this summer the pests are rampant.
 Here are some ways that I have learned to overcome them.

 Colorado Potato Beetle

 The surest way to attract Colorado potato beetles to your garden is to plant potatoes, but if you don’t have potatoes, they will go for your tomatoes and eggplant secondarily.
 (Fortunately, they don’t appear to be attracted to tomatillos.)
 The fat, striped adult beetles emerge from the soil in late spring to feed on emerging potatoes and then lay clusters of orange-yellow eggs on leaf undersides.
-The eggs yield highly destructive little orange larvae that eat foliage nonstop and grow very quickly.
+They yield highly destructive little orange larvae that eat foliage nonstop and grow quickly.
 You can kill the insects at any stage, but it’s easiest to pick off the adults and eggs.
 (Click here to view the full life cycle of these beetles.)
 The beetles can complete up to three life cycles in a single season, so once you have them, you generally have to fight them all summer.

 Colorado potato beetle larvae (left) on tomato.

 These insects are highly resistant to insecticides, so it pays to choose non-chemical methods of control.
-Time and time again, well-timed cultural control, and good winter cleanup have proven to be the best means of battling them.
-Cultural control is essentially “picking”off the adults, eggs, and larvae and/or pruning off egg- and larval-covered leaves and branches.
+Time and time again, well-timed cultural control, and proper winter cleanup have proven to be the best means of battling them.
+Cultural control is essentially picking off the adults, eggs, and larvae and/or pruning off egg- and larval-covered leaves and branches.
 I generally smash picked specimens, but you can also drown them in a bucket of water.
 Good picking should start in mid to late spring and continue until all signs of these pests are gone.

 (To learn everything there is to know about Colorado Potato Beetles, visit potatobeetle.org.)